Itá, Paraguay: Economy

-Residents of Itá engaged in agriculture and pottery, and lately also to trade the adventure tourism (in the company Arruaí) in addition to the very peculiar characteristics are the use of black pottery.
+Residents of Itá engage in agriculture and pottery, and lately also to trade the adventure tourism (in the company Arruaí) in addition to the very peculiar characteristics are the use of black pottery.

 Transportation

-Itá is far 37 kilometers from Asunción, on Route I Mariscal Francisco Solano López, another route is widely used to reach the so-called "Southern Access".
+Itá is 37 kilometers from Asunción, on Route I Mariscal Francisco Solano López, another route is widely used to reach what is colloquially known as the "Southern Access".

-From Itá, for a detour of Route you can reach Itauguá already Guarambaré.